ReOpAu/react-starter-kit/docs/ADDRESS_FINDER_V3_DOCUMENTATION.md

 The application follows a clear separation between the "Brain" (global state orchestration) and "Widgets" (self-contained UI components):

 **The Brain: `app/routes/address-finder.tsx`**
+- Orchestrates the application by composing and coordinating a suite of specialized hooks.
-- Orchestrates all global state (React Query + Zustand)
+- Manages global state using React Query for API data and Zustand for UI state.
-- Manages agent synchronization via `useAgentSync`
-- Handles mode switching (voice vs manual)
-- Coordinates between components
-- Contains all `clientTools` for agent interaction
+- Integrates the following hooks to delegate responsibilities:
+  - `useConversationManager`: For handling the ElevenLabs conversation lifecycle.
+  - `useAudioManager`: For managing audio recording.
+  - `useAddressFinderClientTools`: To provide the agent with its interactive capabilities.
+  - `useAgentSync`: For synchronizing state with the agent.
+- Renders the UI and wires up event handlers.

 **Widget: `ManualSearchForm.tsx`**
 - **Purpose**: Self-contained Google Places autocomplete widget with independent query management